 Southern Taiwan

-We finish our night market hopping in the tropical far south of Taiwan, covering Chiayi, Tainan, Kaohsiung, and Kenting.
+We finish our night market hopping in the tropical far south of Taiwan, covering night markets Chiayi, Tainan, Kaohsiung, and Kenting.

 Wenhua Road Night Market (Chiayi)